GlobalFishingWatch/gfw-api-python-client/docs/source/getting-started.md

 This guide has provided you with the fundamental steps to install and use the `gfw-api-python-client` for making basic API requests.

-To further explore the capabilities of our APIs (`4Wings`, `Vessels`, `Events`, `Insights`, `References`, etc.), please refer to the detailed [Usage Guides](usage-guides/index).
+To further explore the capabilities of our APIs (`4Wings`, `Vessels`, `Events`, `Insights`, `Datasets`, `References`, etc.), please refer to the detailed [Usage Guides](usage-guides/index).
 These guides delve into specific use cases and demonstrate how to effectively leverage the `gfw-api-python-client` for your data exploration needs.

 Happy coding and data exploring!